jackyzha0/jackyzha0.github.io/content/thoughts/value-setting.md

 Took on a large number of commitments in the past year, not everything was something I enjoyed.
 Been thinking about what makes work enjoyable and

+ Ask yourself, and listen closely to your answer: “What do I like about this world?
+What pains me about this world?”
+Spend time developing your taste for what is beautiful, as well as your sensitivity to what is discordant, unjust, ugly, wrong.

 https://thesephist.com/posts/play/
 https://paukowee.wordpress.com/2021/03/06/values-setting/